IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_power/docs/PCloudImagesApi.md

 > <Images> pcloud_images_getall(opts)

-Deprecated for /pcloud/v1/cloud-instances/{cloud_instance_id}/stock-images - List all available stock images
+List all the images in the image-catalog

+This API is deprecated for /pcloud/v1/cloud-instances/{cloud_instance_id}/stock-images.  >*Note*: Support for this API will be available till 31st March 2023.

 ### Examples